orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 In SORESPO, the next layer down is the *Intermediate* layer.
 At this layer, the implemented YANG modules are less abstracted than at `layer0`.
 Additional parameters are calculated by the service automation.
+The YANG modules for `layer1` are located in `sorespo/gen/yang/inter`.

 The `layer1` configuration can be retrieved with the following command: